Grain Growth in Escaping Atmospheres: Implications for the Radius Inflation of Super-Puffs: Description of the Interior Structure Model

-In this appendix, we describe an interior structure model used in Section \ref{sec:MR}.
+In this Appendix, we describe the interior structure model used in Section \ref{sec:MR}.
 The model is based on a set of stellar structure equations, namely mass conservation, hydrostatic balance, and thermodynamic equations:

 where $M$ is the mass enclosed in a sphere with a radius of $r$.
 Assuming a homogeneously mixed atmosphere for the sake of simplicity, the temperature gradient $\nabla\equiv d\log{T}/d\log{P}$ is determined from the Schwarzschild criterion, which reads